hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

 ## PR description

 The problem comes from concurrent access to Bonsai's storageToUpdate map.
-These concurrent accesses can lead to the overwriting of certain data in this map and impact the behavior when importing a block
+These concurrent accesses can lead to the overwriting of certain data or just missing in this map and impact the behavior when importing a block

 ## Fixed Issue(s)
 <!-- Please link to fixed issue(s) here using format: fixes #<issue number> -->